Article Categories

 3.The 10 Benefits of Cross Cultural Training

 Cross cultural differences can and do impede upon communication and interpersonal relationships.
 In the business world this occurs daily, where people from different cultures interact and are expected to perform and make decisions.
-Cross cultural training aims to develop awareness ...
+Cross cultural training aims to develop awareness between people where a ...

 4.Cross Cultural Training

 As economic and political spaces between nations become smaller and international trade continues to increase, the movement of people between countries is becoming more fluid.
-With competition for talented global workers increasing, companies are becoming increasingly aware that creating a cross cultural ...
+With competition for talented global workers increasing, companies are becoming increasingly aware that creating a cross cultural environment in the workplace is critical ...

 5.Cross Cultural Advertising